 Of special note are the perennial vegetables that will come back year after year without any effort from you.
 Rhubarb is one of my favorites.
 You can buy rhubarb roots at a garden center and get them planted this summer.
 The root will need a year or two to get established, but then you will be rolling in rhubarb for years to come.
 Horseradish and asparagus are two more perennials vegetables that need time to establish their roots, but once settled in, they will delight you year after year.

 Want to learn more?
-The High Country Conservation Center will be hosting several garden workshops this spring, so check www.HighCountryConservation.org for the latest information to help you get started.
-Best of luck and may you sprout a high altitude green thumb this summer!
+The High Country Conservation Center has a variety of resources on the Community Garden page to help you get started.
+Best of luck and may you sprout a high-altitude green thumb this summer.